 For many years, description of the IE-based kaizen method was not available in books.
 Instead, you had to get this information from people; former Toyota or Toyota subsidiary employees working as kaizen consultants.
 Today, there are many books with kaizen in the title.
 Those that make no mention of takt time, cycle time, time study, motion study, standardized work, etc., are confusing QC circles, suggestion systems, brainstorming, etc., with IE-based kaizen.
 Such books will not be of much help to you.

 Finally, please reflect on the wise words of Fujio Cho: “The philosophy that makes [kaizen] possible is ‘Respect for People’.”
-Kaizen means IE-based process improvement that improve the human condition.
+Kaizen means IE-based process improvement that improves the human condition.